-In order to get the property out off the market, the buyer should make at this stage a written purchase offer to the seller.
+To get the property out of the market, the buyer should make at this stage a written purchase offer to the seller.
 This offer is generally not binding for the parties.
 Therefore, it does not imply the execution of a sale agreement.
 However, legal implications may always arise.
 The seller’s estate agents, for example, may require a down payment to the buyer.

 2) The preliminary selling contract – “contratto preliminare di vendita”

 At this stage, buyer and seller negotiate, draft and sign the preliminary contract named “Contratto preliminare di vendita”.
 This is a complex legally binding agreement setting out terms and conditions for which it has already reached a deal.
 Basically, the sale price, property details, third parties’ rights, and the closing date.